puppetlabs/puppet-docs/source/pe/2.5/accounts_user_type.markdown

 ### `ensure`

-Whether the user and its primary group should exist.
+Specifies whether the user and its primary group should exist.
 Valid values are `present` and `absent`.
 Defaults to `present`.

 ### `shell`